berndporr/kiss-fft/README.md

 * 32 bit int: `add_definitions(-DFIXED_POINT=32)` where the C macro `FIXED_POINT` is set to the number 32 which in turn then sets `kiss_fft_scalar` to `int32_t`.

 ## Android
-Do super-fast native FFTs under Android
+Super-fast native FFTs under Android

 ### Compilation
 Open this project in Android studio and run "Build".
 Depending